CCRI-Cyberknights/page/scripts/README.md

 3. **Failure Handling**: Blocks commit if either URL has broken links
 4. **Success**: Proceeds with version bump if all tests pass

+**Performance Optimization**: The pre-commit hook includes intelligent change detection that skips link testing when only version numbers change in `index.html`.
+See [Version Management System](../docs/VERSION-MANAGEMENT.md#husky-integration-huskypre-commit) for complete details.

 #### Environment Requirements

 - **Python 3.12+**